laurencelundblade/draft-ietf-cbor-cde/draft-ietf-cbor-cde.md

    ({{Section 5.3.1 of RFC8949@-cbor}}).
 Note that this includes not emitting duplicate keys in a major type 5 map as well as emitting only valid UTF-8 in major type 3 text strings.

+   Note also that CDE does NOT include a requirement for Unicode normalization {{UAX-15}}; {{Section C of ?I-D.bormann-dispatch-modern-network-unicode}} contains some rationale that went into not requiring routine use of Unicode normalization processes.

 ### CDE Decoders